-How many of us always have great days?
-I suppose that how we define a “great” day is subjective depending on what a great day means to each of us individually.
-More often I find myself hearing people say in response to their day, “Well today, at least I’m vertical” or “I’m on the right side of the grass.”
-I usually find these kinds of responses really humorous, but a little sad.
+How many people always have great days?
+I suppose the definition of a “great” day is subjective, depending on what a great day means to each of us individually.
+More often, I find myself hearing people say, “Well today, at least I’m vertical” or “I’m on the right side of the grass.”
+I usually find these kinds of responses humorous, but a little sad.

-One thing that I am beginning to value more often is time.
-I am realizing that time is the one gift we receive that is so incredibly valuable.
-Our days consist of 24 hours of time which must be used wisely.
-How horrible it would be to live each day in a state of sadness or despair.
-However, we all have “bad” days from time to time.
-It’s all a part of life, and each of us face irritations throughout the day.
-Traffic congestion, poor customer service, car problems, a difficult person that we’re dealing with, etc. can cause us to think that this is turning out to be a really bad day.
+One thing we often forget to value is time.
+We have 24 hours in every day, hours we should try to use wisely.
+But even so, we all have “bad” days from time to time.
+It’s all a part of life, each of us facing various irritations throughout the day … traffic congestion, poor customer service, car problems, a difficult person.
+These irritations can cause us to think this is turning out to be a really bad day.

-However, let’s stop for a moment and realize there are some things we can do to try to turn things around.
-How terrible it is to stumble through a day and say when we get home, wow, I’m so glad this day is over.
-That is the same as receiving a priceless gift and throwing it away.
-It is terribly sad when we do not take the time to try to make a bad day better as the day progresses.
-Following are seven proactive steps we can take to make a “bad” day better:
+What a terrible feeling to stumble through a day and say when we get home, “Wow, I’m so glad this day is over”!
+It’s the same as receiving a priceless gift and just throwing it away.
+It’s terribly sad when we don’t take the time to try to make a bad day better as the day progresses.
+Let’s stop for a moment and realize there are some things we can do to turn things around.

-Help Someone Else – It makes us feel good when others reach out to help and give to us.
-The interesting thing is that it feels even better when we reach out and give to others.
-When you are having a day that isn’t one of your most enjoyable, try to look for an opportunity to help someone either at work or elsewhere.
+It makes us feel good when others reach out to help us.
+The interesting thing is that it feels even better when we reach out and provide help to others.
+When you’re having a day that isn’t one of your most enjoyable, look for an opportunity to help someone, at work or elsewhere.
 Giving is one of the most therapeutic activities we can do.
-Many times it gives us the great feeling we need to overcome and blow off the low points in a difficult day.
+Many times, it gives us the great feeling we need to overcome and blow off any low points in a difficult day.
 An old Chinese proverb says, “Flowers leave some fragrance in the hand that bestows them.”

-Be Grateful – Take a moment to pause and think about all the blessings you have in your life.
-Think about your family, friends, good health, good job, opportunities, our freedoms …. all the things we tend to take for granted.
-Reflecting on these gifts has a powerful tendency to melt away the frustrations that we so often face.
-This step is closely related to putting things in proper perspective.
+Take a moment to pause and think about all the blessings you have in your life.
+Think about your family, friends, good health, good job, opportunities, freedoms … all the things we tend to take for granted.
+Reflecting on these gifts has a powerful tendency to melt away the frustrations we so often face.
+This step is closely related to putting things in perspective.

-Praise Yourself – If you are like most people, we all appreciate and get a little “rush” and a sense of pride when we receive compliments about ourselves.
-It feels great when others recognize your talents and skills, and this certainly can positively affect your mood and improve performance for throughout the day.
-Similarly, it does not hurt to pause and identify all of the accomplishments and good things you have done over your career.
-Will having a bad day minimize who you are as a successful person with many outstanding accomplishments throughout your career?
+If you’re like most people, you appreciate and get a little “rush” and a sense of pride when you receive compliments.
+It feels great when others recognize your talents and skills, and this can certainly lift your mood and improve your performance throughout the day.
+Similarly, it doesn’t hurt to pause and identify all of the accomplishments and good things you’ve done over your career.
+Will having a bad day minimize who you are as a successful person with many outstanding accomplishments?
 Absolutely not!
-As a matter of fact, identify and utilize your strengths and successes to overcome difficulties and become more confident in who you are as an employee, a leader, a spouse, and parent.
+As a matter of fact, identify and utilize your strengths and successes to overcome difficulties and become more confident in who you are as an employee, a leader, a spouse, and a parent.
 You pick the role and then take some time to reflect on past difficult times and how you have overcome them.
-After all, why should we allow one single day to define us as individuals and who we are?
+After all, why should you allow one single day to define who you are?